jwGitHub9860/SuperDuperDrive/README.md

 “Download Spring-Context JAR File with All Dependencies.” _JAR Search and Dependency Download from the Maven Repository_, jar-download.com/artifacts/org.springframework/spring-context/org.apache.commons.net.ftp.FTPClient.
 Accessed 18 Sep.
 2025.

+E-SetPrimeEpsilon, and atish.s.
+“Mapping a HTML Button to Call a Method in a Controller Class in Spring MVC.” _Stack Overflow_, 26 June 2020, stackoverflow.com/questions/62594851/mapping-a-html-button-to-call-a-method-in-a-controller-class-in-spring-mvc.
+Accessed 12 Oct.
+2025.

 Fredrick-Li.
 “Web-Storage-Application.” _GitHub_, 2022, github.com/Fredrick-Li/Web-Storage-Application.
 Accessed 11 Oct.
 2025.

 Ghobril, Samir, and m59.
 “What Is Href="#" and Why Is It Used?”
 Edited by User247702 and Stephen Ostermiller, _Stack Overflow_, 31 Jan.
 2011, stackoverflow.com/questions/4855168/what-is-href-and-why-is-it-used.
 Accessed 29 Sep.
 2025.